White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 This isn't just about taste.
 Behind this choice lies chemistry, physics, practicality, allergies, durability, and of course, money.
 One choice could save you 30% of your budget.
 Another could prevent allergic reactions.
 A third might last twice as long.

-In this comprehensive guide, we'll break down each type of gold to its molecular level.
-We'll discover which gold is more expensive - white or yellow.
+In this comprehensive guide, we'll break down each type to its molecular level.
+We'll discover which is more expensive - white or yellow.
 We'll understand why rose gold is more durable than white.
 And most importantly - we'll determine which metal is right for you.

 The Chemistry of Gold: Why It Comes in Different Colors